Stock market today: Wall Street drops with markets worldwide on worries about banks and the economy

 “This comes as a mild US recession is on the horizon for early 2024 and asset quality looks set to decline from solid but unsustainable levels,” Moody's Jill Cetina and Ana Arsov wrote in a report.

 Other, larger banks whose credit ratings weren't affected also sank.
-JPMorgan Chase fell 2.4% and was one of the heavier weights on the S&P 500.
+Bank of America dropped 2.9%, and JPMorgan Chase fell 1.7%

-Later this week, the U.S. government will releases data on consumer and wholesale inflation, which could influence what the Federal Reserve does next with interest rates.
+Later this week, the U.S. government will release data on consumer and wholesale inflation, which could influence what the Federal Reserve does next with interest rates.

-The hope on Wall Street is that the cooldown in inflation since it topped 9% last summer will help persuade the Fed that no more rate hikes are needed.
+The hope on Wall Street is that the cooldown since inflation topped 9% last summer will help persuade the Fed no more rate hikes are needed.
 Forecasters expect Thursday's data to show consumer prices rose by 3.3% in July over a year ago, an acceleration from June's 3%.

-The two-year Treasury yield, which more closely tracks expectations for the Fed, fell to 4.74% from 4.79%.
+The two-year Treasury yield, which more closely tracks expectations for the Fed, slipped to 4.78% from 4.79%.

 In Asia, stocks fell 1.8% in Hong Kong and 0.3% in Shanghai following the disappointing Chinese export data.
 The world's second-largest economy was supposed to be a bulwark for the rest of the world after it removed anti-COVID restrictions.
-But it's since stumbled, removing a big growth engine.
+But it's since stumbled, weakening a big engine of growth.

 ——